Get

 Teaching a cat to walk on a leash might be pretty tricky.
 But with a little patience and perseverance, your cat might be able to perform this action and enjoy the great outdoors safely with human companions.

 Companies make cat-specific harnesses and leashes to securely control your cat without them getting away.
-Proper sizing and set are crucial elements when you are purchasing a harness.
+Proper sizing and gradual desensitization training are crucial elements when you are purchasing a harness.
 The last thing you want is for your cat to escape you at an opportunistic moment.
+Leash walks should always occur in a low-stress environment away from busy roads or loud dogs.

 Black tabby Maine Coon with harness